QuickBooks Blog

 Both a 1099 and W-2 form report income, but they serve different purposes and have different tax consequences.
 Businesses typically employ two types of workers—employees and independent contractors.

 Form W-2 reports wages for employees, while Form 1099-NEC reports nonemployee compensation.
-If you pay an independent contractor over $600 during the year, you’ll need to send them a 1099-NEC form.
+If you pay an independent contractor over $600 during the year, you must send them a 1099-NEC form.
 You’ll send employees a W-2 form regardless of the amount of wages, salary, or tips.

 Note there are other 1099 forms, such as the 1099-MISC, which report different forms of income.
 The 1099-NEC reports payments of over $600 to contractors, freelancers, and self-employed individuals.

 Form W-2 is for salaried employees or regular workers.
-It outlines the income the employee received, taxes withheld, and other deductions.
+It outlines the employee's income, taxes withheld, and other deductions.

 Independent contractors vs. employees